evandromr/python_crosscorr/README.md

 Assuming that the error of the time series are 1-sigma deviations of the value, generates several fake curves with random points that follow a normal distribution with the same 1-sigma deviation.
-Calculates the cross-correlation fuciton and time-delay for each fake curve and find the mean and standard deviation of the distributions of time-delays.
+Calculates the cross-correlation function and time-delay for each fake curve.
+Find the mean and standard deviation of the distribution of time-delays.

 **External packages needed:**
   - matplotlib